Leeds United owner Andrea Radrizzani defends club tweet that led to online abuse of pundit Karen Carney - KESQ

 Whilst some agreed with Carney’s assessment, others used discriminatory language to discredit her.

-Carney is yet to publicly speak about the incident and her representatives are yet to respond to CNN’s request for comment.
+Carney is yet to publicly speak about the incident, but subsequently deleted her Twitter account, which is no longer active.

-CNN has also reached out to Twitter for comment but is yet to receive a response.
+CNN has reached out to Twitter for comment but is yet to receive a response.

 Comments